-Admission to the program is based upon each applicant's high school and/or college course work and a personal interview.
+Admission to the program is based upon each applicant's high school and/or college course work.
+Applicants who meet the academic requirements for admission to the Program will also complete Professional Assessment in Radiologic Sciences.
+The assessment score is used in the selection of students for admission.

-Approximately 38 students each May (beginning professional course work in summer session II).
+Approximately 38 students each May (beginning professional course work in Summer Session II).